 China is booming – rapid modernization, improved infrastructure, tourism campaigns and the Olympics in 2008 have all helped to open this vast country up to the mass travel market.
 China is a fascinating destination but also one of the biggest culture shocks in terms of the language, food and culture.
-Our authentic holidays and travel packages are a perfect way to experience the country in a safe and structured way.
-From exploring bustling cities like Beijing and Shanghai to visiting more spectacular remote regions there are lots of places to visit.
+From exploring bustling cities like Beijing and Shanghai to visiting more spectacular remote regions there are lots of places to see.

 Find activities, experiences, travel packages, backpacking ideas, eco & adventure holidays in China.